nasirnjs/service-mesh/linkerd-multicluster/east/README.md

+##  Steps 1: Start cluster and get right contexts

+For minikube cluster only `linkerd  minikube --profile west start`

+`linkerd  kubectl config get-contexts`

+`linkerd  kubectl config use-context west`

+## Steps 2: Install linkerd CLI both cluster
+If this is your first time running Linkerd, you will need to download the linkerd CLI onto your local machine.
+The CLI will allow you to interact with your Linkerd deployment

-## Steps 1: Install linkerd CLI Same version East & West both cluster.
+### Steps 2.1: Install linkerd CLI Same version East & West both cluster.

 `curl --proto '=https' --tlsv1.2 -sSfL https://run.linkerd.io/install-edge | sh`